CoryKoehler/romannumeralkata/README.txt

 			was able to solve duplication of numerals by removing the internal method to bring the while loop up to the top where i could limit the appending.
 		5:15:
 			creating specflow test to showcase acceptance test and moq.
-I do realize that this is a really poor example of moq and it is being used improperly.
+I do realize that this is a really poor example of moq and it is being used improperly. implemented microservice-esque handler to demonstrate moq, and dependcy injection with specflow.